Skip to Content

 Although the preferred method on how to smoke a whole chicken is to brine the chicken overnight, this isn’t absolutely necessary.
 You can still get great tasting smoked chicken without brining.

-Sometimes the urge to smoke a chicken comes at the last minute.
+Sometimes the decision to smoke a chicken comes at the last minute.
 Therefore, there is no time to brine a chicken overnight.

 However, if you do have a couple extra hours, brining even for an hour or two will help the meat be extra tender.
 Simply mix together 1/2 cup salt and 1/2 cup sugar per gallon of water and completely submerge the chicken in the liquid.

 When you are ready to smoke the chicken, pull it out of the brine and rinse it off.
-Then use paper towels to completely pat the chicken dry.
+Then use paper towels to completely pat the chicken dry on both the inside and out.

 Now it is time to add the dry rub to the outer surface of the chicken.

-What Type of Dry Rub To Use When Smoking A Whole Chicken
+What Type of Dry Rub To Use When Smoking A Chicken

 thermometer checking internal temperature of meat